The Style Council: Our Favourite Shop (1985)

-In the UK, the group reached the height of its popularity with the release of Our Favourite Shop, which entered the UK album chart at number 1 immediately following its release in June 1985 (only to be supplanted by Bryan Ferry's solo studio album Boys and Girls a week later).
+In the UK, the group reached the height of its popularity with the release of Our Favourite Shop, which entered the UK album chart at number 1 immediately following its release in June 1985 (only to be supplanted by Bryan Ferry's album Boys and Girls a week later).
 Mixing different styles such as Latin music, jazz and funk, and largely featuring political lyrics, it was widely considered to be the band's best work by contemporary critics.
-It notched up a total of 13 weeks in the UK top 40 (including a re-entry in October), of which three weeks were spent in the top 10.
+It notched up a total of 13 weeks in the UK Top 40 (including a re-entry in October), of which three weeks were spent in the Top 10.
 The preceding single "Walls Come Tumbling Down!" reached number 6 on the singles chart, while "Come to Milton Keynes" and "The Lodgers" reached number 23 and 13, respectively.
 A fourth single "Boy Who Cried Wolf" was released in the US and was a chart hit in New Zealand.
 Worldwide, it reached over one million sales.
 In 2015, Our Favourite Shop was included in a list of 50 albums released in 1985 which, according to the NME, "still sound great today".
+By this time, singer Dee C. Lee and drummer Steve White had effectively become core members alongside Weller and Talbot.

-Together with "You're the Best Thing" (from Café Bleu) and "The Big Boss Groove", two songs from the album—"Internationalists" and "Walls Come Tumbling Down!"—were played by the band at the UK Live Aid concert, where they appeared second in the running order at Wembley Stadium between Status Quo and the Boomtown Rats.
+On 3 July 1985, the band played at the UK Live Aid concert, where they appeared second in the running order at Wembley Stadium between Status Quo and the Boomtown Rats.
+They played "You're the Best Thing" (from Café Bleu), "The Big Boss Groove" (the B-side of "You're the Best Thing"), "Internationalists" and "Walls Come Tumbling Down!" (both from Our Favourite Shop).
 The international exposure, however, did little to boost the group's career, and future commercial success was largely confined to their home country.